Vanilla Ice: Suge Knight incident

+Live album, Cool as Ice, and tours

 Ice's second major release was the live album Extremely Live, released in March 1991.
-The album was a live recording during Vanilla Ice's performance in Miami during his To The Extreme tour.
-Premiering new songs like Rollin' in My 5.0, Road To My Riches and Satisfaction, the album peaked at #30 on the Billboard 200, but it received mainly negative reviews.
+The album was a live recording during Vanilla Ice's performance in Miami during his To The Extreme World Tour.
+Premiering new songs like "Rollin' in My 5.0", "Road To My Riches" and "Satisfaction", the album peaked at No. 30 on the Billboard 200, but it received mainly negative reviews.
 Entertainment Weekly reviewer David Browne called it "one of the most ridiculous albums ever released", comparing it to The Best of Marcel Marceau, an album which consisted of two sides of silence opened by brief applause.
 According to Browne, Extremely Live "affords you the chance to hear inane stage patter [...] and unaccompanied drumming, during which, one assumes, Ice and his posse are onstage dancing."
 Monte Lipman later stated that SBK only released the live disc to make more money from Ice's fame.
 In April 1991, Ice began to film the SBK produced Cool as Ice, in which he played a leading role.

-Cool as Ice opened on October 18, 1991, in 393 theaters in the United States, grossing $638,000, ranking at #14 among the week's new releases.
+Cool as Ice opened on October 18, 1991, in 393 theaters in the United States, grossing $638,000, ranking at No. 14 among the week's new releases.
 Reviews of the film were negative.
 Film website Rotten Tomatoes, which compiles reviews from a wide range of critics, gives the film a score of 8%.
 Ice received a Golden Raspberry Award for Worst New Star.
 SBK stated that they overexposed Ice and Ice decided to stop taking their business advice, as well as distancing himself from the image that SBK was trying to create for him.
 In late 1991, Ice appeared in the Circus of the Stars and Sideshow, driving his motorcycle through a wall of fire.
 While his fame in the United States had severely dropped, Ice continued touring in 1992, playing in South America, Europe, Australia and Asia, and premiering new songs like "Get Loose", "The Wrath", "Now & Forever", "Where the Dogs At?
 (All Night Long)", "Minutes of Power" and "Iceman Party".
 After a performance in Acapulco, the city honored Ice with a medal that represented "all the respect and admiration to [Ice's] music and to [him] as an artist from the Mexican people".
 Ice also served as a spokesperson for Nike and Coca-Cola throughout 1991 and 1992.
-In 1993, Ice toured Eastern Europe again and premiered songs off his upcoming album in St. Petersburg, Russia in front of President Boris Yeltsin.